joycelynchan/food-tracker/README.md

 # Heuristic evaluation:

 Through a rigorous process of heuristic evaluation, we meticulously analyzed our prototype to identify areas for improvement.
 Taking the feedback into account, we iterated on the design, addressing usability issues and enhancing user experience.
-By incorporating the insights gained from the evaluation, we refined the prototype, resulting in a more intuitive and user-friendly interface.
-Edited text size and color to make it easier to view Removed one of the add buttons to make moving through the app easier to understand Added a continue as guest button instead of requiring users to create an account
+By incorporating the insights gained from the evaluation, we refined the prototype, resulting in a more intuitive and user-friendly interface, edited text size and color to make it easier to view, removed one of the add buttons to make moving through the app easier to understand, and added a continue as guest button instead of requiring users to create an account.

 ---